-The armed forces of India are among the largest in the world, with more than a million personnel employed in its various arms and cadres and majority retire as an Ex ServiceMan (ESM) is in the late 30s or early 40s and when released from service, he still has major responsibilities towards his family.
-Jai Jawan Kisan is an opportunity for those ESM to take a new employment opportunities in farming as agripreneur and by starting their own startup in agri and allied sector.
-In this context, to understand how the opinion of respondents has an impact on the intention to take agriculture as occupation post retirement and Aspiration towards farming.
-Data was collected from 70 respondents by using simple random sample with well structured questionnaire and SPSS software was used to analyse correlation testamong three variables.
+The armed forces of India are among the largest in the world, with more than a million personnel employed in its various arms and cadres and majority retire as anEx ServiceMan (ESM)is in the late 30s or early 40s and when released from service, he still has major responsibilities towards his family.
+Jai Jawan Kisan (JJK) is an opportunity for those ESM to take a new employment opportunities in farming as agripreneur and by starting their own startup in agri and allied sector.
+In this context, to understand how the opinion of respondents joining JJK program, impacts on the intention to take agriculture as occupation post retirement and Aspiration towards farming was studied.
+Descriptive research design was used for the study and data was collected at MANAGE, Hyderabad from 70 respondents by using simple random sample with questionnaire and SPSS software was used to analyse correlation among three variablesi.e Intentional, Aspiration and Opinion.
 The result concluded that the intention to engage in farming was found to be significant with opinion of JJK training at 0.01 level.
-Whereas, Aspiration was found to be non-significant with opinion of JJK.
+Whereas, Aspiration was non-significant.
 Post training most of the respondents were willing to take agriculture to be an agripreneur with application of knowledge gained through training programme.
+More efforts need to be taken to give a global recognition and include more training programmes and course where these retiring young Jawans can get more exposure to secondary career options available in farming besides just being a farmer and earn subsequently like other profession.
+The present study paves path for further study scope to develop secondary career options in agriculture for the young defence personnel post retirement.